davidcortesortuno/paper-2018-chiral_magnonic_crystals/README.md

 runs the simulations in the `sim` folder and generates the data using the scripts in the `data_plot` folder.

+# Extensions

+Simulation scripts from this repository are specified with the original OOMMF extension for interfacial DMI.
+This module works for confined geometries.
+These simulations can be modified for the analysis of infinite films by using periodic boundaries with the `Oxs_PeriodicRectangularMesh` mesh class and the module provided in this [repository](https://github.com/joommf/oommf-extension-dmi-cnv), wich accepts periodic meshes.
+Results of systems with an *infinite* width should be equivalent to the figures shown in the paper associated to this Supplementary Material, which were simulated using the MuMax3 software with periodic boundaries along the y-direction of the waveguide.

 # Cite

 If you want to cite this repository you can refer to this bibtex entry: